 About the Student Leadership Institute for Climate Resilience

-Developed at UC Irvine, the Student Leadership Institute for Climate Resilience is a three-day residential program that provides a select cohort of incoming first year and transfer students with a meaningful introduction to:
+Developed at UC Irvine, the Student Leadership Institute for Climate Resilience was a three-day residential program that provided a select cohort of incoming first year and transfer students with a meaningful introduction to:

 - their campus’ carbon neutrality, sustainability, food action, and environmental justice communities;

 - ways that scholarship and practice at the UC address issues of climate and ecological crisis, social equity, and regenerative economy;

 - leadership modalities that develop inner awareness as well as deepen understanding of the interdependence of all life, intersectionality, cultural narratives, collaborative problem solving, and systems thinking;

 - opportunities to engage as they enter student life.

 The Institute’s learning outcomes were shaped by these aims.
 The Institute drew upon pedagogies and practices from multiple sources, some of which are described here and here.